Do you feel that your lawyer has already taken care of your estate planning needs?

 - Location of trust documents

-- List and contact information of your professional advisors (financial planner, lawyer, accountant)
+- List and contact information of your professional advisors (financial advisor, lawyer, accountant)

 - Names and addresses of executor(s)/trustee(s) and beneficiaries of your Will and trustees for your children if any

 Step 2: We define your objectives and goals for your estate.

 Once we have detailed the assets and liabilities involved in your estate, we need to define your goals both personal and financial.
 Using these, we can make specific recommendations to achieve these goals the best way possible.

 - Who will be the beneficiaries of your estate and in what proportions?

 - What will be the impacts on family dynamics and relationships?

 - Who would you trust to manage your affairs and follow your wishes?
 Are they qualified?

 - What lifestyle would you want to provide for your immediate family if you passed away?